course-files/DataAnalytics/2_multiple_linear_regression.md

 ## [**Test of Independence of Errors (Autocorrelation)**]{.underline}

+This test is necessary to confirm that each observation is independent of the other.
+It helps to identify autocorrelation that is introduced when the data is collected over a close period of time or when one observation is related to another observation.
+Autocorrelation leads to underestimated standard errors and inflated t-statistics.
+It can also make findings appear more significant than they actually are.
+The "Durbin-Watson Test" can be used as a test of independence of errors (test of autocorrelation).
 A Durbin-Watson statistic close to 2 suggests no autocorrelation, while values approaching 0 or 4 indicate positive or negative autocorrelation, respectively.

 For the Durbin-Watson test: